pyinat/naturtag/README.md

-# Controlled Vocabulary Taxonomy Generator
+# Taxonomy Keyword Generator

-Utilities for working with taxonomy data.
+Tools to produce keyword collections based on taxonomy data.

-Initial use case: Generate hierarchical keywords from taxonomy data in order to classify observation photos with controlled vocabulary ITPC + XMP tags.
+Initial use case: Generate hierarchical keywords from taxonomy data in order to classify observation photos with a controlled vocabulary for ITPC + XMP metadata.
-This is currently just a proof of concept intended for biological taxonomy, but could possibly be applied to other forms of hierarchical classification.
+This is currently a simple proof of concept intended for biological taxonomy, but could possibly be applied to other forms of hierarchical classification.

 This repo contains working scripts to generate taxonomic trees (in JSON format) from the following sources: